TOKYO

 3. Shinpachi Shokudo Shinjuku

-Welcome to the best traditional Japanese breakfast in Shinjuku!
-At Shinpachi Shokudo, you will find traditional washoku sets that will surely leave you satisfied and feeling like a true local without hurting your pocket!
-The price ranges from 700 to 1,000 yen ー very reasonable for high-quality and delicious food!
+Shinpachi Shokudo in Shinjuku serves delicious, traditional Japanese breakfast with washoku sets that will leave you satisfied and feeling like a true local without hurting your pocket!
+The price ranges from ¥700 to ¥1,100 ー very reasonable for high-quality and delicious food!

-The only slight downside is that you’ll have to wait for your meal a little longer because the chefs grill the fish upon ordering.
-Aside from this, the overall service quality is great and some staff can even cater to you in English if your Japanese is a bit rusty.
+The only slight downside is that you’ll have to wait a little for your meal because the chefs grill the fish upon ordering.
+Aside from this, the overall service quality is great, and some staff can even cater to you in English if your Japanese is a bit rusty.

 Plate filled with bread, salad, and veg from Le Pain Quotidien